Nikhith221B/Simplifymoney/README.md

 The application is built using a modern, scalable, and modular approach with the following technologies:

 - **API Framework**: Flask, a lightweight Python web framework, chosen for its simplicity and flexibility in building microservices and APIs.
-- **AI Integration**: The Gemini API is used to power the "Kuberi AI" chatbot.
+- **AI Integration**: The Gemini API is used to power the "Kuber AI" chatbot.
 The application uses a finely-tuned prompt to ensure the AI provides relevant information on gold investments and nudges the user towards a digital gold purchase.
 - **Database**: MongoDB is used as a live, cloud-hosted database to store and verify all user transactions.
 This provides real-time data persistence, a crucial requirement for a financial application.
 - **Project Structure**: Code is organized into a modular structure with separate files for the main application, AI service, and database service.
 This separation of concerns enhances readability, maintainability, and is a key indicator of professional software development.
 - **Dependency Management**: All project dependencies are managed via a `requirements.txt` file.
 Sensitive information is managed securely using a `.env` file, which is ignored by Git to protect credentials.